emperornerd/esp32mesh/README.md

 Protest Information Node
 This project implements a decentralized, local communication network designed for sharing information in environments where traditional internet or cellular services might be unavailable or unreliable.
 Each device acts as a node in a self-organizing mesh, enabling communication without a central server.

-What It Does (For Everyone)
+Features
 The Protest Information Node provides a robust way for people to share messages locally:

-Offline Communication: It works completely without internet access, creating its own local network.
+Offline Communication: Operates entirely without internet access, creating its own local Wi-Fi network.

-Public Messages: Anyone connected to a node's Wi-Fi can view messages.
-Public message sending is off by default and must be enabled by an organizer.
+Public Message Viewing: Anyone connected to a node's Wi-Fi can view received messages.

-Organizer Messages: Authorized organizers can send important, prioritized messages, including "Urgent" alerts, and manage the network's settings.
+Organizer Messaging: Authorized organizers can send important, prioritized messages, including "Urgent" alerts.

+Public Message Sending: Users can send public messages, but this feature is off by default and must be enabled by an organizer.

-Message Sharing: Messages automatically spread from node to node, extending the reach of communication across the local area.
+Message Mesh Propagation: Messages automatically spread from node to node, extending communication reach across the local area.

-Local Display: If a screen is attached, it can show messages directly, including urgent ones, and basic device information.
+Local Display: If a TFT screen is attached, it can directly show messages (all or urgent only), device information, and network statistics.

-Flashing with Arduino IDE (For Setup)
+Web Interface (SoftAP): Each node hosts a local web interface accessible via its Wi-Fi network, providing message logs and control options.

+Organizer Mode Controls: Authenticated organizers can manage network settings, including toggling public messaging, re-broadcasting message caches, and setting the initial organizer password.

+Getting Started (Flashing Firmware)
 To upload the code to your ESP32 board using the Arduino IDE:

 Install Arduino IDE: Download and install the Arduino IDE from the official website.